Oneflow-Inc/oneflow-documentation/en/docs/cookies/activation_checkpointing.md

 ##  Comparative Experiment on BERT Model

-In order to verify the actual effect of Activation Checkpointing, we can conduct comparative experiments on the model [Bert](https://arxiv.org/abs/1810.04805).
-We can directly use the Bert model provided by [libai](https://github.com/Oneflow-Inc/libai).
+In order to verify the actual effect of Activation Checkpointing, we can conduct comparative experiments on the model [BERT](https://arxiv.org/abs/1810.04805).
+We can directly use the BERT model provided by [libai](https://github.com/Oneflow-Inc/libai).
 To turn on Activation Checkpointing, we just need to set `train.activation_checkpoint.enabled` to `True` in the configuration file.

 First, get data ready according to [Prepare the Data and the Vocab](https://libai.readthedocs.io/en/latest/tutorials/get_started/quick_run.html#prepare-the-data-and-the-vocab).
 For simplicity, we use a single card for training (the GPU used in the experimental environment is NVIDIA GeForce RTX 3090, and the memory size is 24268 MB):